Search for a recipe

 5. I have used white sesame seeds for extra flavor.
 Instead, You can use black sesame seeds.
 Ajwain or cumin seeds can also be added, according to your preference.
 If the ribbon murukku press you use has a thin slit (ribbon-like) line for ribbon pakoda avoid cumin seeds as they might get stuck

-6. Little butter gives a nice texture and taste to ribbon pakoda but if you are planning to make ribbon pakoda vegan skip the butter and use 2 tablespoon got oil instead of butter
+6. Little butter gives a nice texture and taste to ribbon pakoda but if you are planning to make ribbon pakoda vegan skip the butter and use 2 tbsp got oil instead of butter

 7. Very hard ribbon pakoda dough makes it difficult to press through the mold, it will impact ribbons to break while it is pressed out through the pakoda pres.
 Also with too much water in the dough, ribbon pakodas will absorb a lot of oil while frying.
 Make the right consistency pliable dough